 The Center for Learning in Action (CLiA) helps faculty design and use experiential pedagogies -especially community-engaged scholarship- in semester and Winter Study courses.
 We help faculty create new courses and redesign pre-existing ones via periodic workshops and 1-1 assistance.
 We provide training, design assistance, financial support (including budget preparation), and logistical help (including transportation).
 Here we provide small and large-scale examples of how to use ‘learning-by-doing’ techniques within an academic course, as well as local organization observation options.

-If you need or have an experiential education course idea or information on an organization or program which you think would be a good organizational partner for a course involving experiential education, please e-mail or otherwise contact Paula Consolini, Director of the Center for Learning in Action.
+For help with these ideas or applying experiential education teaching principles and cooperative learning techniques, or if you need or have a community-engaged learning course idea or information on an organization or program which you think would be a good partner for a course, please complete this short google form or contact CLiA Director Paula Consolini via email or phone (413-597-5039).

-Students may develop Winter Study Independent Study Courses (referred to as WSP ’99s) or a fall or spring semester independent course.
-Students interested in incorporating an internship or fieldwork into their learning should consult the Winter Study ’99 proposal guidelines posted on the Registrar’s website for more information.
-Students may also develop a fall or spring semester independent study or group course involving experiential learning under the guidance of a faculty sponsor.
+Under the guidance of a faculty sponsor, students may develop Winter Study Independent Study Courses (referred to as WSP 99s) or a fall or spring semester independent or group course involving experiential learning.
+Students interested in incorporating an internship or fieldwork into their learning should consult the Winter Study 99 proposal guidelines for more information.
+Below we offer sample proposals, including a fictitious “bad” proposal.